LeTrungNhan22/EcommercialV2/README.md

-E-commerce Platform
+E-Commerce Platform

-This is a modern e-commerce platform built with a Java Spring Boot backend and a Next.js frontend.
-It provides a seamless shopping experience for customers and a robust management system for administrators.
+This project is a modern e-commerce platform built using Java Spring Boot for the backend and Next.js for the frontend.
+It aims to provide a seamless shopping experience for customers and an efficient management system for administrators.

-Key Features:
+Key Features

+Robust Backend: Java Spring Boot provides a secure and scalable foundation for handling product data, orders, payments, and user authentication.
+Modern Frontend: Next.js delivers a fast, interactive user interface with features like server-side rendering and static site generation for optimal performance.
-Product Catalog: Browse and search through a wide range of products.
+Product Catalog: Browse and search through a wide range of products with detailed descriptions, images, and reviews.
-Shopping Cart: Add and manage items in your shopping cart.
+Shopping Cart: Add products to your cart, adjust quantities, and proceed to checkout.
-Checkout: Securely complete your purchase with various payment options.
-Order Management: Track your orders and view order history.
+Order Management: Track your order status and history.
-User Accounts: Create an account, manage your profile, and save your preferences.
-Admin Dashboard: Manage products, orders, users, and other aspects of the platform.
+Admin Dashboard: Manage products, inventory, orders, users, and more.
-Tech Stack:

-Backend:
-Java Spring Boot: Framework for building the RESTful API and business logic.
-Spring Data Mongodb: For database interaction and persistence.
-MongoDb: Relational database for storing product, order, and user data.
-Spring Security: For authentication and authorization.
-Frontend:
-Next.js: React framework for building a fast and SEO-friendly user interface.
-Axios: For data fetching and caching.
+Technologies Used

+Backend: Java, Spring Boot, Spring Data MongoDb, Spring Security, RESTful APIs
-Tailwind CSS: Utility-first CSS framework for styling.
+Frontend: Next.js, React, Tailwind CSS
-Project Structure:

-project-root/
-├── backend/        # Java Spring Boot backend
-│   ├── src/
-│   └── pom.xml    # Maven project file
-└── frontend/       # Next.js frontend
-    ├── src/
-    └── package.json # npm package file

-Contributions are welcome!
-Please read the CONTRIBUTING.md file for guidelines on how to contribute to this project.

-Contact:

-If you have any questions or suggestions, feel free to open an issue or contact us at [letrungnhan220801@gmail.com].
+Database: Mongodb
+Other: (Consider listing any additional libraries or tools you're using) Getting Started

+Clone the Repository: git clone https://github.com/your-username/your-repo-name.git Backend Setup:
+Navigate to the backend directory.
+Set up your database connection in application.properties.
+Run the Spring Boot application: ./mvnw spring-boot:run Frontend Setup:
+Navigate to the frontend directory.
+Install dependencies: npm install
+Start the development server: npm run dev